tareknaous/camellia/README.md

 - ```camellia-neutral```: culturally-neutral contexts where entities associated with any culture are appropriate [MASK] fillings
 - ```camellia-qa```:  long contexts with implicit reference to the [MASK] which supports evaluation on extractive QA.

-All contexts entities are paired with an English translation.
+All contexts and entities are paired with an English translation.

 ## Citation